-Costco quarterly profit rises 1.6 percent
+Costco quarterly profit beats on lower fees to Visa

-Warehouse club retailer Costco Wholesale Corp (COST.O) reported a 1.6 percent rise in quarterly profit as shoppers bought more at its stores.
+(Reuters) - Warehouse club retailer Costco Wholesale Corp (COST.O) reported a higher-than-expected quarterly profit as it benefited from paying lower fees to credit card partner Visa Inc (V.N) and shoppers spent more on appliances, electronics and hardware.

+The lower payments helped offset falling prices of grocery and fresh food in the quarter, Chief Financial Officer Richard Galanti said on a post-earnings call.

+Margins at grocery retailers have taken a hit due to lower prices and companies such as Wal-Mart Stores Inc (WMT.N) and Dollar General Corp (DG.N) further cutting prices to win market share.

 Consumer spending in the United states rose 4.3 percent in the fourth quarter, according to data released by the Commerce Department on Thursday.